Property Rights to Client Relationships and Financial Advisor Incentives

 Date Written: November 2, 2017

-We study the effect of labor mobility on employee behavior in the industry for financial advice.
-Our identification comes from staggered firm-level entry into the Protocol for Broker Recruiting that effectively transfers ownership of client relationships to the advisor; increasing advisor labor mobility.
-After the shock, advisors invest more in general human capital, but less in firm-specific human capital.
-Further, treated advisors raise more assets and garner fewer customer complaints, suggesting that they take better care of relationship assets after ownership transfer.
-Our findings support property rights-based investment theories of human capital and document offsetting costs to restricting labor mobility.
+We study the effect of a change in property rights on employee behavior in the industry for financial advice.
+Our identification comes from staggered firm-level entry into the Protocol for Broker Recruiting.
+The agreement waived non-solicitation clauses for advisor transitions among member firms, effectively transferring ownership of client relationships from the firm to the advisor.
+After the shock, advisors appear to take better care of client relationships by investing in client-facing industry licenses, shifting to fee-based advising, and garnering fewer customer complaints.
+Our findings support property rights-based investment theories of the firm and document offsetting costs to restricting labor mobility.

 Keywords: Property Rights, Labor Mobility, Financial Advisors, Non-Solicitation Agreements, Protocol for Broker Recruiting